 - Any student with two or more failing grades

-Students identified as needing MAGIS services will be automatically enrolled into a compulsory four-week period tied to progress reports and report cards.
+Students identified as needing MAGIS services will automatically be enrolled into a compulsory four-week period corresponding to progress reports and report cards.

 Mrs. Dawn Schulte, Academic Support Department Chair - Dawn.Schulte@uofdjesuit.org